 Then, after this moment of spiritual conversion, God appears to Jacob again, and says that his name will be changed.
 From that point on, he was Israel, even though Genesis will still sometimes refers to him as Jacob.

-The important symbol and metaphor lies in the name.
+I believe that there is an important symbol and metaphor in this name.
 The changing of Jacob’s name marked the point of spiritual transformation.
 While he was Jacob, his spiritual condition was rebellion.
 He allowed idolatry within his family.
 He was not truly yielding to God.
-But, after he got rid of the idols and obeyed the voice of God, he was given the name of Israel.
+But, after he got rid of the idols and put his faith and obedience towards God, he was given the name of Israel.
 And, this dichotomy is reflected in the many times that God refers to rebellious Israelis as the Children of Jacob.

 In those passages where God calls them Jacob, He seems to be making the point that they are in rebellion against Him.
 The House of Jacob is the place of sin and rebellion.
 It’s also a demonstration of God’s sovereignty, in that God gave Jacob a promise, even though he was not in obedience.